zmitton/eth-proof/CONTRIBUTING.md

 1. Review & Test changes

-If it's code: test it.
-If it's documentation: preview the rendered Markdown.
+If the code changed, then test it.
+If documentation changed, then preview the rendered Markdown.

 2. Commiting